Above all, know that you are valuable and good, just as you are.

-It seems ironic, but those of us who have walked this journey have found that, until we could begin to love and accept ourselves just as we were, right then, we could make little progress toward becoming the men we really wanted to be.
+It may seem ironic, but those of us who have walked this journey have found that, until we could begin to love and accept ourselves just as we were, right then, we could make little progress toward becoming the men we really wanted to be.

 Acceptance of our goodness, our value and our true potential as men was a critical early step in our growth.